zYros90/personal-web-presentation/content/projects/web-presentation.md

 ---

 #### Overview:
-A website for giving an expression over myself, my skills and projects
+A static website to present myself, my skills and projects

 #### Project State:
-This website (almost finished)
+in development

 #### Used Technologies:
 * [hugo](https://gohugo.io/) a framework for building static websites